What Do Hurricane Categories Actually Mean?

+Officials and residents in Puerto Rico, which was devastated by Hurricane Maria in 2017, are already bracing for the worst.
+But the latest forecast indicates that residents in parts of Florida, Georgia, and even South Carolina should start preparing for a major hurricane, too.

+Tropical Storm Dorian could become a major hurricane by the time it reaches the U.S., according to the latest forecast from the National Hurricane Center (NHC).
+That means it would be at least a category 3 hurricane, with wind speeds of over 110 miles per hour.

-As climate change worsens, so does hurricane season.
-But what do meteorologists and news anchors mean when they talk about hurricane categories, like Category 1, Category 3 or Category 5?
+But what do meteorologists and news anchors mean when they talk about hurricane categories, like category 1, category 3 or category 5?

 Most people simply want to know how much water and wind to expect, and what a hurricane will mean for their safety.
 Hurricane categories can’t predict everything about a storm, but categories do give an indication of how a hurricane will affect people and property in its path.